 Placenta encapsulation (also known as placentophagy) is the practice of ingesting the placenta after it has been steamed, dehydrated, ground and placed into capsules (or there is also a raw method).

 The placenta is an organ that is attached to the mothers’ uterus and allows nutrients and oxygen to pass through to your baby, and waste to be taken away from your baby.
 The practice of consuming the placenta after birth can be found dating back centuries and is documented in Traditional Chinese Medicine (TCM).

 In TCM postnatal women are considered to have an excess of cold in the body.
-Prepared or cooked placenta will have a warming (tonifying) effect on your system, bringing you more quickly into balance.
+The prepared or cooked placenta will have a warming (tonifying) effect on your system, bringing you more quickly into balance.

 What are the benefits of taking placenta capsules?

 Once your placenta has been processed into capsule form, it is believed that this may provide you with really positive outcomes – and although there is little research, anecdotally we hear women say they have experienced many benefits such as:

 I also hold the following current qualifications, which are updated every year to ensure that your placenta will be handled in the safest, hygienic and most respectful way (click on title to view certificate):

 Bloodborne Pathogens & Infection Control for Placenta Encapsulators – Updated July 2017

 Hospitality Institute of Australia – Safe Food Handlers – July 2017

 I am also a verified member of Placenta Services Australia, which is a governing body here in Australia for Placenta Encapsulation Specialists to ensure appropriate training, insurances, professionalism and code of conduct.